hpc-gridware/clusterscheduler/doc/markdown/manual/development-guide/25_scheduler_thread.md

   * evaluate the result, if it is "the best we can achieve" then break the loop
 * cleanup
 * store scheduler messages to the category cache

+> @todo queue tagging could probably be optimized:
+> * in case of now scheduling it should not be necessary at all, just return the first found queue somehow
+> * in case of reservation scheduling we could also return the best result and just take it instead of re-iterating
+>   over the queue list

 #### Debit Scheduled Job